mendix/docs/content/refguide/consumed-odata-service.md

 ### 4.1 Consuming from Service Endpoints

-When you add an external entity to your project, you are consuming the entity from a specific version of a service (the *service endpoint*), deployed to a given environment.
+When you add an external entity to your project, you are consuming the entity from a specific version of a service (the *service endpoint*) that is deployed to a given environment.
 The metadata file or contract for the service is located at this endpoint.

-The same service, deployed to a different environment will be to a different service endpoint and this will be registered as a different asset in the Data Hub Catalog.
-In the following example, there are two endpoints for the **CustomerApi service version 1.1.0** which is deployed to the production environment and the **Acceptance** environment:
+The same service deployed to a different environment will be to a different service endpoint, and this will be registered as a different asset in the Data Hub Catalog.
+In the following example, there are two endpoints for the **CustomerApi service version 1.1.0**, which is deployed to the production environment and the **Acceptance** environment:

 ![2 endpoints](attachments/consumed-odata-service/same-service-different-endpoints.png)

-When you drag the **Customer** entity from **CustomerApi version 1.0.0** deployed to the **Acceptance** environment into your project, Studio Pro will retrieve the information it requires from the contract that is at the endpoint.
+When you drag the **Customer** entity from **CustomerApi version 1.0.0** deployed to the **Acceptance** environment into your app project, Studio Pro will retrieve the information it requires from the contract that is at the endpoint.
 This includes the information for consuming the dataset for **Customer**.

 ### 4.2 Update or Switch